Ming-Jia/data-science-portfolio/README.md

 ## Description

-This project consists of 4 major sections:
+This project consists of 5 major sections:

 - Hotel Bookings Demand (EDA)
 - Estimation of Data Scientist Salary (Regression)
 - Classify Edible and Poisonous Mushroom (Classification)
 - Natural Scenes Image Classification (CNN)
+- Credit Card Fraud Detection (Classification)

 <br />
 <br />

 Remarks:

 - All notebook has a copy of HTML version for viewing.
-- The Natural Scenes Image Classification (CNN) notebook are hosted on Kaggle because of the large dataset is required for the notebooks.
-A local copy can also be found in the cnn folder.
+- Some dataset associated with notebook is too large for GitHub to store.
+All these dataset has a respectively link to Kaggle notebook and the dataset

 ## Project Links